Affirmative Action Shouldn’t Be About Diversity

 Affirmative action should be about reparations and leveling a playing field that was legally imbalanced for hundreds of years and not about the re-centering of whiteness while, yet again, demanding free (intellectual) labor from the historically disenfranchised.

-Affirmative action—whatever the rationale— has also never been the only, or even the most important, advantage in college admissions.
-Vassar professor Luke Harris and Columbia University and UCLA professor Kimberlé Crenshaw, both critical race theory pioneers, often note that what got lost in the University of Michigan fight was that students were also awarded 10 points for attending elite high schools, eight points for taking a certain number of AP courses, and four points for being legacies.
+Affirmative action, whatever the rationale, has also never been the only, or even the most important, advantage in college admissions.
+Luke Harris, a Vassar professor, and Kimberlé Crenshaw, a professor at Columbia University and UCLA—both critical-race-theory pioneers—have noted that what got lost in the University of Michigan fight was that students were also awarded 10 points for attending elite high schools, eight points for taking a certain number of AP courses, and four points for being legacies.
 That’s 22 points that certain affluent and middle-class students had built in that poor, first-generation college students had little or no access to.
-This structure rewarded students who already benefitted from living in upscale neighborhoods, who had successful parents or parents who, at very least, knew how to succeed in “the system,” and who continued to benefit from the affirmative action of not descending from people who for generations were banned from reading, buying property, and living in safe neighborhoods with decent schools.
+This structure rewarded students who already benefited from living in upscale neighborhoods, who had successful parents or parents who, at the very least, knew how to succeed in “the system,” and who continued to benefit from the affirmative action of not descending from people who for generations were banned from reading, buying property, and living in safe neighborhoods with decent schools.

 Somehow, advantages of this sort are often invisible to the general public.
 And if they’re made visible, the most coddled people in American society tend to get their feelings hurt—and insist on their self-worth.
-This dynamic explains the theater of defensiveness that played before the Senate Judiciary Committee in September 2018, as then-Supreme Court nominee Brett Kavanaugh, who attended one of the most expensive prep schools in Maryland and who is the son of a lobbyist and judge, sneered, “I got into Yale Law School.
-That’s the number one law school in the country.
+This dynamic explains the theater of defensiveness that played before the Senate Judiciary Committee in September 2018, as then–Supreme Court nominee Brett Kavanaugh, who attended one of the most expensive prep schools in the nation and who is the son of a lobbyist and judge, sneered, “I got into Yale Law School.
+That’s the No. 1 law school in the country.
 I had no connections there.
 I got there by busting my tail in college.”
-Kavanaugh’s grandfather, Everett Edward Kavanaugh, went to Yale as an undergraduate.
-If Kavanaugh truly does believe that he is an island of his own merits, his lack of historical knowledge, and his lack of awareness of his own privilege, is terrifying for any judge, let alone a Supreme Court justice who could soon preside over affirmative action cases.
+Kavanaugh’s grandfather Everett Edward Kavanaugh went to Yale as an undergraduate.
+If Kavanaugh truly does believe that he is an island of his own merits, his lack of historical knowledge and his lack of awareness of his own privilege are terrifying for any judge, let alone a Supreme Court justice who could soon preside over affirmative-action cases.

 I’m not the only person who’s skeptical of the diversity rationale.
-Lee Bollinger, current president of Columbia University— and whose name was attached to Gratz v.
-Bollinger as then-president of the University of Michigan— sees both its advantages and pitfalls.
+Lee Bollinger, current president of Columbia University—and whose name was attached to Gratz v.
+Bollinger as then president of the University of Michigan—sees both its advantages and pitfalls.
 When I interviewed him for my graduate thesis just weeks before he presided over my 2013 Columbia commencement ceremony, he said his legal team presented the more society-appeasing argument somewhat instrumentally.
 “We needed to win a major legal battle in the context of trying to win the hearts and minds of people about the issue,” he recalled.

-Although he believes diversity is an important part of education, he doesn’t think it should be the sole permissible legal basis for an affirmative action program.
+Although he believes diversity is an important part of education, he doesn’t think it should be the sole permissible legal basis for an affirmative-action program.
 Referring to the 1978 Bakke case that struck down racial quotas, Bollinger said, “On the legal side, Bakke made it clear that you couldn’t use past discrimination as a rationale.
 I felt that was wrong and still feel that’s wrong.”
-When making the case for affirmative action, he prefers to start the conversation talking about Brown v.
-Board of Education, as opposed to Bakke.
-“I’m increasingly worried that there is a historical amnesia underway,” he said.
+When making the case for affirmative action, he prefers to start the conversation by talking about Brown v.
+Board of Education as opposed to Bakke.
+“I’m increasingly worried that there is a historical amnesia under way,” he said.

 Amnesia, defensiveness, and a lack of focus on any one issue as many of us scramble to address the current, nonstop assault on progressive values.
 What’s the practical solution?
 I’d rather publicly dissect Twain than pretend I can solve an almost insurmountable problem I didn’t create; I just know that not having a proper conversation about the purpose of affirmative action is dangerous.
 And there have been ideas percolating around restorative justice and reparations for a long time.

-In 2013, Britain, France and the Netherlands were sued by 14 Caribbean countries demanding what could be hundreds of billions of pounds in reparations for slavery.
-I read the documentation and thought: yes, let’s at least talk about how those European countries flourished, in part, because of brutality and slavery.
+In 2013, Britain, France, and the Netherlands were sued by 14 Caribbean countries demanding what could be hundreds of billions of pounds in reparations for slavery.
+I read the documentation and thought, Yes, let’s at least talk about how those European countries flourished, in part, because of brutality and slavery.
 Let’s start there instead of a lopsided debate about how EU countries should or shouldn’t be benevolent enough to give the refugee descendants of the countries they pillaged legal status and a chance to succeed.
 That sort of acknowledgment, on both sides of the Atlantic, would be a start.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.